peterda84/peterda84.github.io/_portfolio/server-hardening.md

 excerpt: "Increase the security of an off-the-shelf server"
 ---

-This is an expanding list of steps for a secure Linux server.
-I use Ubuntu 22.04 LTS for this project.
+This is an expanding list of prectices for a secure Linux server.
+The following instructions assume that you are using a Debian based distribution.

 ## Keeping the OS patched and updated